ianbloom/lm-reports-to-html-widget/README.md

 # lm-reports-to-html-widget

+## Introduction
-Python script that takes several LogicMonitor reports as input, and produces a CSV of their intersection, then updates a text widget with an HTML table generated from this CSV.
+This script that takes several LogicMonitor reports and a keyfile as input, and produces a CSV of their intersection, then updates a text widget with an HTML table generated from this CSV.

+## Usage